 Similar to etching, one feature for engraving is the ability to add an inlay color.
 After the material has been engraved, the design can then be inlaid with a solid color.
 This allows for a different look than similar metal tag products.

 Material is an important consideration if you are looking for color inlays.
 For example, stainless steel has a tendency to cause burrs, making it harder to color properly.

 Keep in mind that the ink will wear away over time when exposed to harsh conditions, leaving just the original engraved design without color.

 What is an engraved metal tag?

 If you are interested in engraved metal tags, there are a few things to keep in mind.
 There are some challenges in producing them – don’t forget the extra cost and time it will take to manufacture them.
 The long process can affect your deadline as well as your bottom line.

-Tag thickness is also effected.
+Tag thickness is also affected.
 Increasing the material thickness typically raises the price per tag.